yuanbei/frontera/docs/source/topics/opic-backend.rst

 BestFirst
 ---------
 One possible strategy for an scheduler is just to be greedy: visit the next page in the frontier that gives the most value.

-TODO: implement and document
+This type of crawler is implemented in:

+.. autoclass:: crawlfrontier.contrib.backends.opic.scheduler.BestFirst
+   :members:

 .. _revisiting-scheduler: